 After the task has been completed, the therapist and the client meet to discuss the therapist’s impressions of the client’s behaviors.
 The client has a chance to respond and share whether any aspects of performing the task brought up strong feelings that she wants to address.

-Experiential Therapy at English Mountain Recovery
+Experiential Therapy in Addiction Treatment at English Mountain Recovery

 English Mountain Recovery offers experiential therapy to its valued clients.
 This therapeutic approach includes several types of activities, such as adventure therapy, expressive arts therapy, recreation therapy and an equine interaction experience.